Hexicy/ST-CharacterPreview/README.md

 Anyways, I'm probably going to keep using chat gpt to modify the code and whatnot in my attempts to make some of my ideas for this extension a reality.

+## Changes:

+• Made the "Creator Notes" dropdown able to display CSS so that it's no longer unreadable when viewing the creator Notes that use CSS.

+• Fixed the issue of the text/images going past the screen on mobile.
+It'll now be properly displayed within the device's screen.

+• Gave the "First Message" dropdown the ability to display all of the character's avaliable greetings.

+• Because of the change above, I changed the "First Message" dropdown to instead be called "Greeting" or "Greetings" depending on the amount of avaliable greetings.

+I'll be working on trying to add more to this extension in the future.
+I currently plan on trying to add more user configuration to the settings, more mobile support/features (I'm a mobile user), and ensure that that this extension is as user friendly as possible.

+As always, if you notice any issues, please tell me so that I can fix them.
+By me, I mean Chat GPT.
+Even though you could do it yourself, please tell me so that I can fix it for everyone else.
+Anyways, enjoy the extension!

+# Orignal Author's Notes:

 ## Author's Note

 My biggest complaint about SillyTavern has long been the fact that clicking on a character card to examine it immediately launches a chat.
 This plugin is my attempt to circumvent this issue by creating a popup box with options to start a chat.
 This way I can look at a character properly before I make my decision.
 I made additional adjustments so that it works with lazy loading, as I have 1,000+ cards (I'm a data hoarder leave me alone) and so lazy loading is a requirement for my container not to overload itself on every refresh.